basho/basho_docs/source/languages/en/riakts/developing/nodejs.md

 ---

-You can develop with Riak TS through the Node.js client.
-This document covers the Node.js protobuf requests to Riak TS.
+You can develop applications and tools using Riak TS with the Riak Node.js client.
+This document covers the Node.js API for Riak TS.

 ##Overview

 To use Riak TS with Node.js, we've added several new commands in the `Riak.Commands.TS` namespace.

 ##TS Commands

 >**Note:** These commands are automatically retried if they fail due to network error.

 ###Commands

  * `Get`    - Fetch a single row based on the primary key values provided.
  * `Store`  - Store 1 or more rows to a Riak TS table.
  * `Delete` - Delete a single row based on the primary key values provided.
- * `Query`  - Allows you to query a Riak TS table, with the given query string.
+ * `Query`  - Allows you to query a Riak TS table with the given query string.
  * `ListKeys` - Lists the primary keys of all the rows in a Riak TS table.

 ###Command Details

 ####`Get`
+Retrieve time series value by key.

 ```javascript
 var Riak = require('basho-riak-client');